Musical Arrangements for Orchestra

 Program Notes

-Having won numerous awards which include an Emmy and a Golden Globe, it is clear that the British-based TV show Downton Abbey has found its way into the hearts of Americans everywhere.
-Downton takes place in England from 1912 to 1926, a time of turbulent social change where class lines were beginning to blur and women began to join the workforce.
-The plot centers around the Crawley family and their servants as they navigate death, birth, and the chaos of their changing environment.
+The winner of numerous awards including an Emmy and a Golden Globe, it is clear that the British-based TV show Downton Abbey has found its way into the hearts of Americans.
+Downton takes place in England from 1912 to 1926, a time of turbulent social change.
+The plot centers around the Crawley family and their staff as they navigate the dissolution of class divisions and the chaos of their changing environment.

 Castle in the Sky (Hisaishi)